Creating Career Security

 Being a serial problem solver, who is willing to learn new concepts and put in the hard work, will likely mean career security.
-If you’re an amazing chef, it’s possible that you could move from French, to Japanese, to Chinese cuisine.
+If you’re a fantastic chef, you could move from French to Japanese, to Chinese cuisine.
 If you use the same skills that you already know, applied to a new set of rules and tactics, you can succeed again and again.

-A weak French Chef is unlikely to make the move to another kitchen art…
+A weak French Chef is unlikely to make a move to another kitchen art.

 Are you planning to create career security?
 Perhaps you already have a sideline or small business?
-Perhaps you’re set up as a consultant?
+Maybe you’re set up as a consultant?